 Unless we have been instructed otherwise, shareholders sharing the same address are receiving, as applicable, Notices in a single envelope or only one copy of our proxy statement.
 If we are sending a Notice, the envelope contains a unique control number that each shareholder may use to access our proxy materials and vote.
 If we are mailing a paper copy of our proxy materials, each shareholder at the shared address receives a separate proxy card.
 We will, however, deliver promptly a separate copy of this proxy statement to a shareholder at a shared address to which a single copy of this proxy statement was delivered, upon written or oral request.
 You may direct this request to us at the address or telephone number listed above.
-If you share an address with another shareholder and wish to receive a single copy of this proxy statement, instead of multiple copies, you may direct this request to us at the address or telephone number listed above.
+If you share an address or telephone number listed above.